saltyshiomix/nextron/README.md

 ## Otherwise Specified

-- If you need performance with Electron, you should see these boilerplates
+- If you need **more** performance with Electron, you should see these boilerplates
   - [szwacz/electron-boilerplate](https://github.com/szwacz/electron-boilerplate)
   - [chentsulin/electron-react-boilerplate](https://github.com/chentsulin/electron-react-boilerplate)
 - If you want to use Nextron as production, please take responsibility for your actions